andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 However, being less powerful sometimes has its advantages - for example, because an applicative can't fork the flow of a computation (i.e. recover from an error, or create some new processing branch), we are forced to feed it all the information we want to process at once.
-Knowing the full-scope of the problem up-front can sometimes unlock certain optimizations and allow us to make certain assumptions around how the computation will occur.
+Knowing the full-scope of the problem up-front can sometimes unlock certain optimizations and allow us to make certain assumptions about how the computation will occur.

-Below is an example of the `map`/`apply` pattern being used with a (curried) arity 3 function:
+Anyway, to demonstrate how to apply the pattern to functions of more arguments, below is an example of the `map`/`apply` pattern being used with a (curried) arity 3 function:

 ```ocaml
 let makeTuple3 = (a, b, c) => (a, b, c);